logological/logological.org/content/pages/gnu_on_laptops/OpenSUSE_15_1_on_an_Acer_TravelMate_B118-M.md

 setting "Lid Open Resume" that is set to "Enabled".
 Presumably changing this setting to "Disabled" will work around this problem, though I have not yet tested this.

+### BIOS update

+BIOS updates are available on Acer's website.
+However, they are distributed as Microsoft Windows executables and so there seems to be no way of applying them without running Windows.